On indicators of Hopf algebras: Minimal polynomial of the indicators

 where $H_0 = \corad(H)$.
 Hence, if $H$ is pointed, then we obtain

 since $\exp(H_0) \mid \dim_k(H_0)$.
 This can be considered as a refinement of \eqref{eq:min-pol-bound-dim-2} for the case where $H$ is pointed.
 It is interesting to know when \eqref{eq:min-pol-bound-dim} holds.
-A positive answer to Kashina's conjecture (see \S\ref{subsec:exponent}) implies in the same way that \eqref{eq:min-pol-bound-dim} holds for all finite-dimensional Hopf algebras over a field of characteristic zero having the dual Chevalley property. \end{remark}
+A positive answer to Kashina's conjecture (see \S\ref{subsec:exponent}) would imply that \eqref{eq:min-pol-bound-dim} holds for all finite-dimensional Hopf algebras over a field of characteristic zero having the dual Chevalley property. \end{remark}